Bacon’s Rebellion Summary

 From there, Bacon and his men returned to the hunt for Indians hiding out in the forest.
 Bacon was sick and died on October 26, 1676.
 His men buried his body in a secret place, so it could not be desecrated by Berkeley and his followers.

-British Troops Sent to Virginia
+English Troops Sent to Virginia

 On October 26, 1676, King Charles II issued a proclamation for “Suppressing a Rebellion” in Virginia.
 The King sent ships, full of soldiers, to put down the rebellion.
 The ships were under the command of Sir John Berry.
 The troops were under the command of Colonel Herbert Jeffreys.
 They were joined by three commissioners who were supposed to investigate the incident and report back to the King.

 Although Bacon was gone, the rebellion continued.
 Fighting between Berkeley’s followers and the rebels continued in November and December.
 On December 25, two rebel leaders decided it was in their best interest to change sides.
-Within a month, the fighting was basically over, and the English forces started to arrive on January 29.
+Within a month, the fighting was over, and the English forces started to arrive on January 29.

-Significance of Bacon’s Rebellion
+Bacon’s Rebellion Significance

-Bacon’s Rebellion — Facts and Details
+Bacon’s Rebellion Facts

 - Bacon’s Rebellion was the first full-scale, armed insurrection in the colonies.